GeauxWeisbeck4/andrews-logseq-graph/pages/2 Functional Programming in JavaScript.md

 	- ## Impure Functions
 		- Doing away with impurities isn't really feasible, so next option is to consider how to reduce the problem size
 	- ## Avoiding State
-		- If a function needs to getglobal state, provide function wh
+		- If a function needs to getglobal state, provide function whatever state elements it needs as arguments.
+		- If a function needs to set global state, it shouldn't do so directly.
+It should produce an updated state and return it and the caller should be responsible for updating the global state.
+	- ## Using Injection
+		- If the problem of w